Jalen Brunson NBA Playoffs Player Props: Knicks vs. Heat

-Jalen Brunson be on the court for the New York Knicks at 3:30 PM on Saturday against the Miami Heat in the 2023 NBA Playoffs.
+Jalen Brunson and his New York Knicks teammates face the Miami Heat in the 2023 NBA Playoffs, at 7:30 PM ET on Monday.

-If you'd like to place a wager on Brunson's props, we break down his available ones, providing some stats and trends, below.
+If you'd like to place a bet on Brunson's props, we look at his available ones, providing some stats and trends, below.

 Jalen Brunson Prop Bets vs. the Heat